 If chicken is marinated using a spoiled or off-flavored marinade, it can result in a bad smell.
 Marinades should always be made with fresh ingredients and stored properly to avoid any unpleasant flavors or smells.
 It is essential to check the expiration dates of marinade ingredients and discard any that are expired.

-See also How to slow cook flank steak in oven
+See also How to cook rasta pasta

 Overall, ensuring proper storage, cooking chicken thoroughly, practicing good hygiene, and using fresh ingredients are important factors in preventing bad smells in cooked chicken.